allanbrondum/tfhe-aes-2/README.md

 The library consist of two parts.
 A set of models for doing FHE computation are defined in `tfhe_aes::tfhe`.
 They are all based on `tfhe-rs` but has some additional primitives that adds expressiveness or effectiveness.

-There are two AES-128 FHE implementation in `tfhe_aes::aes_128::fhe` that are generic over the FHE model used.
+There are two AES-128 FHE implementations in `tfhe_aes::aes_128::fhe` that are generic over the FHE model used.

 ## AES-128 FHE implementations